ktrnthsnr/Redux-Store/README.md

 1. Complete initial setup of the frontend and backend to receive the product data from the server, with Apollo caching the results.

-2. Within various components (not login\signup) such as CategoryMenu, ProductList and Home, removed local state management and replaced with global state management through a Redux-like store implemented by the React Content API, through Redux-like actions and reducers.
+2. Removed local state management and replaced with global state management within various components (not login\signup) such as CategoryMenu, ProductList and Home - through a Redux-like store implemented by the React Content API, through Redux-like actions and reducers.

 3. Add offline capabilities and functionality to persist data by implementing cached server-side data using IndexedDB so a user may continue to shop if temporarily losing internet connectivity.